Helio-Health-Group/store-locator/README.md

 ### Description

 This project is a good example of a Simple Store Finder.
-It was written using pure javascript front end code without any 3rd party libraries other than Google Maps.
+It was written using pure javascript front end code without any 3rd party libraries other than Google Maps/Axios.
 While it is a good example it can be made better!
 For this example we'd like to see it re-written in a React Frontend using functional react components and TypeScript.
 This is an open-ended exercise which allows you to pick which UI components/styling libraries you get to choose.